 HOW CULTURE SHAPES THINKING

 In his engaging new book, Culture and Cognition, Wayne Brekhus takes the reader on an intriguing tour of the cultural character of cognition, offering clues about how to understand people more deeply.
-Three areas in particular caught our attention: thinking styles, classification mindsets, and memory.
+A couple of areas in particular caught our attention: classification mindsets and memory.

-Learnings: Ethnography can uncover the kinds of classification mindsets that operate around different product and service categories.
-This will help determine if consumers are ready for hybridized designs – or products and services that appear to blend two established designs.
+Learnings: Research can uncover the kinds of classification mindsets that operate around different product and service categories and across cultures.
+This will help researchers determine if consumers are ready for hybridized designs – or products and services that appear to blend two established designs.
 For example, the Honda Ridgeline can be understood as a blending of truck and SUV design cues.
 Differing classification mindsets might help explain why it might appear ugly to many life-long truck owners, but more appealing to SUV drivers.

 Memory is culturally shaped so that many aspects of the past are ignored as out of frame, while a few are accentuated as salient.
 People highlight, eliminate, and rearrange elements to construct a narrative past that fits within their present context.
 Yet not all past events have equal weight.
 First time experiences or “jumps from zero to one” have more significance in memory than subsequent experiences.

 Learnings: The new user’s experience should be carefully considered in product and service design as this first encounter could hold greater weight in recollections than subsequent use experiences.